 Exhausted after hours in the city archives pouring through microfilm for records, I fought the beginning of headache and suddenly realized I hadn't stopped to eat all day.
 Earlier that day I had used my new smartphone and followed Google Maps for the first time.
-Using the data gleaned from death certificates I toured the city looking for family sites from the ancestry of one of my clients.
-What I needed was sustenance and some relaxation, so I did an online search for the best restaurant in Knoxville.
+Using the data gleaned from death certificates I toured the city looking for family sites from the ancestry for a friend.
+What I needed was sustenance and some relaxation, so I did an online search for a nice restaurant in Knoxville.
 I sat in a large padded circular booth with tea candles flickering in the darkened restaurant and ordered a special dinner with all the fixings.
 The quiet elegance set the mood for reflection on all my discoveries that day and I began to brainstorm on the paper napkin in front of me...

 On the Northern heights of

 Knoxville, looking down over the city and the Tennessee

 River, is a neighborhood called Mechanicsville tucked in between and the interstate.
 The street names and some of the buildings

 have changed over the years, homes razed for public parks and factories turned

 into parking lots, but families still sit on the front porches and call out to